ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Hi!
 I am BombCraft, and this is my unfinished README.md/bio!

+Days until I become old enough to have sex in Germany: 46

 Quote wall:

 "Sure!
 I like doing anything!" -Serial Designation N, 2021